Florence in One Day: Detailed Itinerary for First Visit (+Map & Tips)

 Florence Duomo complex: the Cathedral, the Bell Tower, and the Baptistery

-Alternatively, you can choose to climb Giotto’s bell tower.
-It requires a ticket as well but is usually not as busy here as at the dome.
+Alternatively, you can choose to climb Giotto’s Bell Tower.
+It requires a ticket as well, but is usually not as busy here as at the dome.
 From the top, you get an amazing view of the exterior Duomo.

 And if you don’t want to do any climbing, visit the Baptistery of St. John and Santa Reparata archaeological site under the cathedral.
 The latter has a separate entrance and hardly any queue, so you get to see the interior of the Duomo at the same time as well.
 These two sites also require a ticket.